-Camberwell College of Arts
+- Camberwell College of Arts

-Central Saint Martins
+- Central Saint Martins

-Chelsea College of Arts
+- Chelsea College of Arts

-London College of Communication
+- London College of Communication

-London College of Fashion
+- London College of Fashion

-Wimbledon College of Arts
+- Wimbledon College of Arts

-Key reference documents about the University's legal status and governing body are available to read via the public information section of our website or via the governance pages.
-Here you can also find information about becoming an external member of the University's governing body.
-Governors are the University's trustees.
+Key reference documents about the university's legal status and governing body are available to read on the public information section of our website or on the Court of the Governor page.
+We have information about becoming an external member of the university's governing body.
+Governors are the university's trustees.

-We publish a list of the Membership of the Court of Governors (PDF 42KB) which includes a list of other trusteeships held by our governors.
+We publish a list of the membership of the Court of Governors 2023 (PDF 133KB) which includes a list of other trusteeships held by our governors.